 - Increased interest: News, earnings, or events may be driving trades.

-- Reliable price moves: Trends backed by volume tend to last.
+- Reliable price moves: Trends backed by volume may tend to be more sustainable.

-- Liquidity: Easier to enter or exit positions in stocks.
+- Liquidity: It becomes easier to enter or exit positions.

-However, not all high-volume days signal good trends.
-Study the reason behind the spike.
-A sudden sell-off can also generate high volume and warn of a downturn.
+However, not all high-volume days signal healthy trends.
+Always study the reason behind the spike.
+A sudden sell-off can also produce high volume and warn of a downturn.

 What does low trading volume indicate?